inovatink/ws-operation-automata/readme.md

 **Send** - Serialized string holding sensor values and timestamp is sent over Bluetooth.

-**Receive** - In this state device checks for any new configuration sent over bluetooth.
+**Receive** - In this state device checks for any new configuration sent over Bluetooth.